 Tip: Properties can be set globally, working similar to global variables in a programming language.
 Make sure nothing is selected, then click on Edit Data in the format panel to see the global custom properties.

-How to use a property as a placeholder
+Use a property as a placeholder

 Once you have added a custom property to your shape, you can use it as a placeholder in the shape’s label or tooltip text.

-How to turn a shape into a container
+Turn a shape into a container

 If you want to use the properties defined in a parent shape as a placeholder, you need to turn the parent into a container shape.

 - Select the parent shape, and expand the shape Properties in the format panel on the right.